Introduction to the MERS Lab with Professor Brian Williams

 Xin "Cyrus" Huang is a second year graduate student in the Department of Aeronautics and Astronautics at MIT.
 He received his B.S. in Engineering and Computer Science from Harvey Mudd College in 2016.
 His current research is focused on learning and predicting agent intentions in the context of multi-agent probabilistic planning.
 Before joining MERS, Cyrus did research on multi-agent SLAM and spent two summers at Mayfield Robotics as a robotics engineer intern.

-Marlyse is a first-year PhD student in the EECS department at MIT.
+Marlyse Reeves is a first-year PhD student in the EECS department at MIT.
 She received her B.S. in Aeronautics and Astronautics from MIT in 2017.
 Her current research focuses on multi-vehicle online planning, incorporating complex dynamics and constraints.
 She is also interested in risk-aware planning, fault protection and diagnosis, and adaptive sampling.
 Outside of the lab, she enjoys playing soccer, dancing, and reading science fiction.

 Website | Spotlight Video